Sports-Roster-Data/womens-college-basketball/coaches/README.md

 - Coaching histories may be incomplete for some individuals
 - Start and end dates may have some uncertainty
 - Position titles and classifications represent interpretations of source data

+Contributions to add to or improve the data are welcomed via pull requests, and reports of any problems can be made by creating an [issue](https://github.com/Sports-Roster-Data/womens-college-basketball/issues).